Mahmoudalziem/azima-larave-esl/README.md

 ### Response Parsing

-Currently, the `execute` method returns the raw response body from the FreeSWITCH API command.
+Currently, the `execute` method returns the raw response body from the Azima API command.
 Future versions will include a more sophisticated parser to return structured data.

 ## License